 Chevron (CVX) is one of the stocks most watched by Zacks.com visitors lately.
 So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.

-Over the past month, shares of this oil company have returned +16.1%, compared to the Zacks S&P 500 composite's +4% change.
+Shares of this oil company have returned +1.9% over the past month versus the Zacks S&P 500 composite's +4% change.
 The Zacks Oil and Gas - Integrated - International industry, to which Chevron belongs, has lost 0.5% over this period.
 Now the key question is: Where could the stock be headed in the near term?